Advice levelsWhat does this mean?

-Violent clashes between bandit groups and security forces are common in the southern region of Anosy.
-Bandits have also attacked people in the Ankazoabo region.
+- Violent clashes between bandit groups and security forces are common in the southern provinces.
+Bandits have also attacked people in other regions.
 Get local security advice before you travel to these areas.

-Madagascar can experience tsunamis.
+- Madagascar can experience tsunamis.
 Know the warning signs and move immediately to high ground.
 Don't wait for official alerts.
+Follow advice of local authorities and monitor media for updates.

 Full travel advice: Safety